Incredibly intense but worth it

 Working together, we create a schedule:

-- The project will be sent back to you, to work through at your own pace.
-You’re not alone, though–you can always contact the editor if you have questions!
+- The project will be sent back to you, so you can work through it at your own pace.
+You’re never alone, though; you can always contact the editor if you have questions!

-- You send it back to the editor, and the process is repeated a second time.
-If you wish to continue beyond a second draft, you’ll need to discuss the terms with your editor.
+- You send it back to the editor, and the process is repeated until you’re happy with the final manuscript.